machdyne/zeitlos/docs/zeitlos32.md

 CSRs, and the picorv32 interrupt ABI) in simulation, at three fixed memory latencies plus three randomised-latency profiles, in both multiplier configurations.
 Synthesises clean and meets 60MHz on ECP5.

-It has **not** been run on hardware.
-Treat it as promising rather than proven.
+Zeitlos can run on Zeitlos32, but we plan to continue using PicoRV32 for development until the CPU is more proven.

 ### On the main-bus arbiter